laurenng/about-kala/HANDOFF.md

  This lead to us focusing on creating features such as the Financial Literacy Library where users can browse curated resources, and the Funding & Assistance Matching Form that allows users to find the funding opportunities and technical assistance providers best suited for their business.

 ---

+## Next Steps

+We suggest that the next group that takes over this does more research to ensure our product is meeting user needs.
+This research would also be useful in figuring out what features need to be prioritized in terms of development.

+Depending on findings from that research, I think these would also be good to prioritize in further development:
+- Increase language accessibility by adding hard-coded translations
+- Make the matching form more accessible to people with less financial literacy by adding tooltips and definitions for certain terms
+- Improving overall usability and design

+Please view the “Future Features” section of the Design Summary Guide for more of our thoughts on further development.